-During 2013, we recorded noninterest income of \$2.6 million, compared with \$2.7 million in 2012 and \$6.2 million in 2011.
+During 2013, we recorded noninterest income of \$745 thousand, compared with \$799 thousand in 2012 and \$2.2 million in 2011.
 Patronage distributions from our funding Bank are our primary source of noninterest income.
 Beginning in 2012, patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
-Patronage earned from CoBank was \$1.7 million in 2013 and \$1.6 million in 2012.
+Patronage earned from CoBank was \$417 thousand in 2013 and \$401 thousand in 2012.
 Pursuant to the merger between CoBank and AgBank, AgBank undertook a recapitalization transaction in order to align all associations with CoBank's stock investment requirement.
-The recapitalization occurred on December 31, 2011 and involved the tax-free issuance of AgBank common stock to each association.
+The recapitalization occurred on December 31, 2011 and involved the tax-free issuance of AgBank common stock to each association in exchange for an equal amount of attributed surplus previously allocated on a patronage basis to such association.
 The attributed surplus was a Bank equity representing prior year earnings.
-The exchange resulted in non-interest income of \$2.4 million being recognized in 2011 and a corresponding increase in the Investment in Bank.
-This non-cash income will only be available for patronage to our members upon a cash redemption of the stock by CoBank, which redemption would likely be remote.
+The exchange resulted in noninterest income of \$1.1 million being recognized in 2011 and a corresponding increase in the Investment in Bank.
+This noncash income will only be available for patronage to our members upon a cash redemption of the stock by CoBank, which redemption would likely be remote.
 On January 1, 2012, the stock in AgBank was converted to CoBank stock as a result of the merger.

 We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2013.
-We received a Notice of Allocation with our total patronage of \$153 thousand, which includes cash patronage of \$31 thousand compared with \$24 thousand for 2012.
+We received a Notice of Allocation with our total patronage of \$71 thousand, which includes cash patronage of \$14 thousand compared with \$11 thousand for 2012.
 The balance of the allocation is recorded in other assets.
 In 2012, this patronage program replaced the previous program whereby we received a rebate from AgVantis which reduced our purchased services from AgVantis during 2011.
-Additionally, we received a cash patronage of \$5 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
-This compares with \$5 thousand recorded in 2012.
+Additionally, we received a cash patronage of \$3 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
+This compares with \$4 thousand recorded in 2012.
 Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-Mineral income of \$597 thousand was recognized during 2013.
-Of this amount, \$592 thousand was received in quarterly payments from the Bank.
-Mineral income of \$512 thousand was recognized during 2012.
+We received mineral income of \$205 thousand during 2013, which is distributed to us quarterly by the Bank.
 In 2011, mineral income was received from the Bank as a priority patronage and included as part of the Bank patronage income received annually.

-During 2012, we received a distribution of \$377 thousand from Farm Credit System Insurance Corporation (FCSIC) representing our allocated portion of the excess amount in the System's insurance fund above the 2.0% secure base amount.
+During 2012, we received a distribution of \$103 thousand from Farm Credit System Insurance Corporation (FCSIC) representing our allocated portion of the excess amount in the System's insurance fund above the 2.0% secure base amount.
 No such distribution was made in 2013 or 2011.

 Noninterest income also includes loan fees, financially related services income and other noninterest income.
-Loan fees in 2013 were \$26 thousand, a decrease of \$34 thousand, from 2012, primarily due to fewer loan conversions.
+Loan fees in 2013 were \$33 thousand, an increase of \$18 thousand from 2012, primarily due to an increase in new loan fees for application, origination and appraisal fees, offset by declines in servicing fees.